 Humanities & Social Sciences

-The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall (starting Fall 2019), is open to first-year students of all majors in the College of Humanities & Social Sciences.
+The Humanities & Social Sciences Residential College (HSSRC), located in Residential College One - North Hall, is open to first-year students of all majors in the College of Humanities & Social Sciences.

 The Mass Communication Residential College (MCRC) is sponsored by the Manship School of Mass Communication and offers an educational and social community for the next generation of journalism, public relations, advertising, and political communication professionals living in Residential College One – South Hall.

-The Science Residential College (SRC) is a popular program housed in the newly renovated Evangeline Hall specifically for students pursuing a degree in the College of Science.
+The Science Residential College (SRC) is a popular program housed in the newly renovated Evangeline and Highland Halls specifically for students pursuing a degree in the College of Science.

 Visual and Performing Arts

 The Visual and Performing Arts Residential College (VPARC) is a joint venture of the College of Art and Design and the College of Music and Dramatic Arts.
 It is housed in Broussard Hall and open to any first-year student with a declared major in one of these two colleges.